August 15, 2025

 🏠 Consider Your Home’s Age and Location

 Location affects which pollutants to prioritize.
 Urban homes need particle pollution monitoring.
-Rural homes may have radon or agricultural chemical concerns.
+Rural homes may have radon or agricultural-chemical concerns.
 Homes near busy roads need traffic pollution testing.

 🔧 Evaluate Your Technical Comfort Level